jwbensley/dfz_name_and_shame/dnas/README.md

 ### Python & PyPy

-Install the required Python modules:
+To run the DNAS code natively in Python3 outside of the container, install the required Python modules:

 ```
 cd /opt/dnas/